ShohanurRahmanShohan/Xss-challage/README.md

 # Xss-challage
- Its a Challenge 😜 , If you have about JavaScript maybe you can win also ?
+ Its a Challenge 😜 , If you have idea about JavaScript maybe you can win also ?
 ##what to do? ##
 Just find out the password somehow 😃. and unlock the mail option send me a mail and get reward 😃